sei-international/LEAPMacro.jl/docs/src/dynamics.md

 ```
 where the ``C_{ki}`` are constants, set such that ``\hat{\overline{D}}_{ki} = 0`` initially, ``\underline{a}`` is a rate constant, which is specified in the [configuration file](@ref config-intermed-dmd-change), and the ``\alpha_{ki}`` are cost shares, which are calculated consistent with the calculation of [prices](@ref dynamics-prices).

-[^3]: The model is a simplified application of a more general model that is presented in [_Cost Share-induced Technological Change and Kaldor’s Stylized Facts_](https://www.sei.org/publications/cost-share-induced-technological-change-kaldors-stylized-facts/) by Eric Kemp-Benedict.
+[^3]: The equation shown here is a simplified application of a more general model that is presented in [_Cost Share-induced Technological Change and Kaldor’s Stylized Facts_](https://www.sei.org/publications/cost-share-induced-technological-change-kaldors-stylized-facts/) by Eric Kemp-Benedict.

 ## Profit rate
 Profitability is reflected in the sector profit rate at full utilization ``r_i``, which is defined as profit divided by the value of capital.
 Gross profit per unit of output, ``\Pi_i``, is given by the value of output per unit of output less unit costs,